Azure/azure-devtestlab/samples/ClassroomLabs/Module/Library/HowTo.md

 Get-AzLabAccount
 ```

-And then, thorough function composition, get all the labs as:
+And then, through function composition, get all the labs as:

 ```powershell
 Get-AzLabAccount | Get-AzLab
 ```

-Or perhaps just the labs with certain name and/or resource group names patterns.
+Or perhaps just the labs with certain name and/or resource group name patterns.

 ```powershell
 $labs = Get-AzLabAccount | Get-AzLab -LabName *Lab